kevintongg/CS3034/src/lab-6/README.md

 # CS 3034 Lab 6: C++ OOP
 Important: this application must use C++ style IO (in this case, cout), not C-style IO (scanf, printf, etc).

-For this lab you will create an application that models a payroll system.
+For this lab, you will create an application that models a payroll system.
 The application will require you to write at least three classes, as well as a driver.
 Write whatever contructors, getters, setters, or other methods you need to make the classes work as required.
 Read the whole assignment before you start planning your solution or writing code.

 #### Employee